 Indirect effects of the UoA on ETP include effects of removal of fished species and reduced habitat suitability for ETP (including through altered availability of prey organisms).
-Sustainable management of target, primary and secondary species, and limited habitat impacts reduce the likelihood of such effects.
+Sustainable management of target, primary and secondary species and limited habitat impacts reduce the likelihood of such effects.
+Risks associated with lost gear in this UoA were considered negligible in the risk assessment process that supports fishery management.
+The shallow waters fished would facilitate gear recovery in this UoA.